oliversturm/generator-devextreme/README.md

 # A Yeoman generator for DevExtreme projects

-*generator-devextreme* creates new projects that utilize [DevExtreme](https://js.devexpress.com) widgets, targeting various platforms.
+*generator-devextreme* creates new projects that utilize [DevExtreme](https://js.devexpress.com) widgets, targeting jQuery, Knockout and Angular.

 ## Requirements

-You need Yeoman, more specifically the [yo command](https://github.com/yeoman/yo), which is in turn based on [Node.js](https://nodejs.org/en/) (I recommend using [nvm](https://github.com/creationix/nvm)).
+You need Yeoman, more specifically the [yo command](https://github.com/yeoman/yo), which is based on [Node.js](https://nodejs.org/en/) (I recommend using [nvm](https://github.com/creationix/nvm)).
 Assuming you have Node installed, making *yo* available globally on your system requires only this command:

 ```shell
 npm install -g yo